Mobility and Access

 Neighborhood (local) streets are primarily located in residential neighborhoods.
 These streets provide local access to and between residential areas, commercial areas, schools, parks, and community centers.
 These streets typically have two travel lanes and on-street parking if street widths permit.
 They may incorporate design features to calm or discourage use by vehicles and prioritize their use as bicycle boulevards or slow streets.

 Industrial streets are like neighborhood streets but are designed to serve the needs of manufacturing and goods movement businesses that need access by larger and heavier vehicles.
 Common vehicles often include vans, single unit trucks, and smaller semi-trucks.
 Industrial streets may have two vehicle lanes, and occasionally wider lane widths to accommodate larger vehicles.
-Design elements will be scaled to reflect the function of the surrounding land uses and roadway size.
+Industrial streets should have speed limits no greater than 25 mph.

 Transit Priority Corridors